 The Libraries obtain many indexes, databases, electronic journals, electronic reserves, and other full-text resources through commercial licensing agreements that restrict access to current students, faculty, and staff and all onsite users.
 Onsite users may gain access at one of the Rutgers branch libraries, but only current students, faculty and staff of the university may connect from remote locations.

-To access these restricted resources from off campus, you must identify yourself as a Rutgers user by logging in with your Rutgers NetID/password or Library Barcode/PIN.
+To access these restricted resources from off campus, you must identify yourself as a Rutgers user by logging in with your Rutgers NetID/password or Library Barcode/password.
 Once you identify yourself as an authorized Rutgers' user, you will be able to use most of the Libraries' restricted resources from off-campus.

 For more information, see How do I connect from off-campus.